gebeeb/petstore/readme.md

 - **threadCount**: Specifies the number of threads to be used for parallel execution.
 In this case, it is set to 4, meaning 4 test methods will run concurrently.
 - **perCoreThreadCount**: If set to `true`, it allows Maven to scale the number of threads based on the number of CPU cores available on your machine.

+### Pipeline
+This project is set up to run automatically in the GitHub Actions pipeline on every push to the main branch or on pull requests.
+The tests are executed using Maven and Cucumber, and the results can be found in the Cucumber HTML Report artifact.

 ---